viralgupta/CTC_CMS/README.md

 # TODO

-- return updated table when doing crud to not refresh the cache all the time
+- check if all omits are added for all the log statements
+- only add log if the stage is not DEV
 - add scroll pagination on table
 - use Tanstack Virtual for rendering big tables
 - create rds in stack itself